sizhet/Digital-Brain-Model-Chain-of-Thoughts/README.md

 **DOI:** *[insert your DOI here]*

-If you use or reference this work, please cite the DOI above.

-## How to Cite This Release

 If you use or reference **DBM-COT v1.1** in academic work, research reports, or derivative projects, please cite the archived release via Zenodo:

 **Digital Brain Model – Chain of Thoughts (DBM-COT), v1.1.**